 Porter House, New York: “The menu of seasonally-inspired American classics is complemented by expertly crafted cocktails, an acclaimed wine program and genuine, warm hospitality – all overlooking Columbus Circle and Central Park.”

 Alinea outlines the importance of the experience, calling it “fun, emotional and provocative”.
-This is important to them, and it’s important to get this point across in marketing.
+This is important to their restaurant, and it’s important to get this point across in marketing.

 Seasons Kitchen places importance on food cooked well “without too much fuss” – a very different message to Alinea, and a different marketing approach.

-Once you’ve defined your broad mission, it’s time to think about what messages you want to convey to customers.
-Let’s think about the London restaurant Seasons Kitchen and what messages they want to convey through their marketing.
+Once you’ve defined your broad mission, it’s time to think about what restaurant marketing messages you want to convey to customers.
+Let’s think about the London restaurant Seasons Kitchen and what messages they want to convey through their restaurant marketing plan.

 Season’s Kitchen headline messages: